Senators struggle to amend, finish $1T infrastructure bill

-WASHINGTON (AP) — Nearing decision time, senators were struggling late Thursday to wrap up work on the bipartisan infrastructure plan despite hopes to expedite consideration and voting on the nearly $1 trillion proposal.
+WASHINGTON (AP) — Nearing decision time, senators were struggling to wrap up work on the bipartisan infrastructure plan despite hopes to expedite consideration and voting on the nearly $1 trillion proposal.

 Called the Infrastructure Investment and Jobs Act, the bill is a first part of Biden’s infrastructure agenda.
 If approved by the Senate, it would next go to the House.